pivotal/docs-platform-automation/docs/tasks.md

 Downloads are cached, so files are not re-downloaded each time.

-This is intended to be used with files downloaded from Pivnet by [`download-product`][download-product] and then persisted to a blobstore using a `put` step.
+This is intended to be used with files downloaded from Tanzu Network by [`download-product`][download-product] and then persisted to a blobstore using a `put` step.

 Outputs can be used directly as an input to [upload-and-stage-product](#upload-and-stage-product)